Housing in Hong Kong: Chinese Communist Party officials

 Around the time of handover of Hong Kong in 1997, relatives of Chinese Communist Party officials have started to invest money into Hong Kong en masse.
-Investigations by the New York Times have found at least three of the top four leadership of the Chinese Communist Party buying properties worth over US$51 million in Hong Kong.
-For example, Li Zhanshu, the third-highest-ranked member of the Chinese Communist Party had his daughter purchase a beachside townhouse worth over US$15 million.
+Investigations by The New York Times have found at least three of the top four leadership of the Chinese Communist Party buying properties worth over US$51 million in Hong Kong.
+For example, Li Zhanshu, the third-highest-ranked member of the Chinese Communist Party, had his daughter purchase a beachside townhouse worth over US$15 million.
 Such sort of investments have been seen as incentive for party officials to keep the property price in Hong Kong high, with for example Li Zhanshu leading the passage of the Hong Kong National Security Law which suppressed opposition whose activities might affect the value of housing in Hong Kong.
 Other top-ranked communist party officials like Xi Jinping and Wang Yang have also been discovered to have relatives making similar investments into Hong Kong.
 Those relatives of Chinese Communist Party officials, also known as Princelings, have formed connections with elites in Hong Kong.

 Property owners

 After the Asian financial crisis in the late 1990s, Hong Kong's housing prices dropped almost half from the peak.
-It have caused the net worth of many citizens to dropped significantly, and resulted in many cases of negative equity due to mortgage loan among citizens who have purchased residential units during the previous bubble era, resulting in social problems.
+It has caused the net worth of many citizens to drop significantly, and resulted in many cases of negative equity due to mortgage loan among citizens who have purchased residential units during the previous bubble era, resulting in social problems.
 At the time, the Hong Kong government have enacted policies accordingly to prevent the property price from further dropping by tightening supply and stimulating demand, in order to change the direction of housing price trend in Hong Kong.
 Many of those policies have since been cancelled, but their effect, as well as the cause behind these policies, are still affecting the city's housing market till modern time.

 In 2023, property owners in Kai Tak opposed a plan by the government to build temporary, "light public housing" in the neighborhood, which SCMP writer Alice Wu said was a case of "not in my backyard," or NIMBYism.
 Lawmaker Kitson Yang represented the residents and cast the only abstained vote on the plan to build it.